restfulapi/restful-api/README.md

 Note that if you are using the grails-cors plugin to support CORS functionality, the OPTIONS method will return results that are inconsistent with the methods actually supported.
 That is, an OPTIONS request to an api url will always return that all methods are supported, even if the configuration restricts the methods for a given resource.
 This may be addressed in a contribution to a future release of the CORS plugin.

-##Marshalling
+##Marshalling and extracting objects
+In order to service a request, the controller needs to be able to process a resource representation contained in the body of request, and marshal an object (or list of objects) returned by a service into the appropriate resource representation.

+The plugin achieves this by leveraging marshalling frameworks, and extractors.
+By default, it uses the grails JSON and XML converters, but this can be overridden to use other frameworks (JAXB, XMLBeans, google-gson, etc).

+The plugin will automatically use the grails json converters for any media type ending in 'json', and the grails xml converters for any media type ending in 'xml'.
+To explicitly set the marshalling framework for a representation, see [Configuring the marshalling framework](#configure-marshalling-framework).

+###Using grails converters
 To fully take advantage of marshalling, you should understand how the grails converters for JSON and xml work.
 The plugin takes advantage of named converter configurations.
-Each resource/representation in the configuration results in a new named converter configuration for JSON or XML.
+Each resource/representation in the configuration using grails converters for marshalling results in a new named converter configuration for JSON or XML.
 When marshalling an object, the restful-api controller will use that named configuration to marshall the object.
 It does this by asking each marshaller in the named configuration (marshallers with higher priority first) if the marshaller supports the object.
 This means that the marshallers registered for a resource/representation are used only for that representation, and is what allows the plugin to support different representations for the same resource.

 However, you should be aware that these named configurations will fallback to the default converter configurations if they cannot locate a marshaller within the named config.
 For example, let's say in your application's bootstrap you add